Health officials cautiously optimistic about declining COVID statistics

 President Joe Biden recently set a new goal of administering at least one COVID-19 vaccine dose to 70% of American adults by July 4.

-Experts admit this will be a challenge as some Americans are hesitant to be vaccinated and others lack adequate access to the vaccine.
+Experts admit this will be a challenge, as some Americans are hesitant to be vaccinated and others lack adequate access to the vaccine.

 Zients said, "We've got a path ahead of us, which will involve getting people even easier access to the vaccine, making sure that people build their confidence, those who have questions about the vaccines, that we answer their questions.
 And making sure that we do ... this in a fair and equitable way."